crdtrd/ScarpetScripts/README.md

 # ScarpetScripts
-Scripts I wrote for my Minecraft Server using a mod that adds a scripting language to Minecraft.
+Scripts I wrote for my Minecraft server using a mod that adds a scripting language to Minecraft.
+That mod is the Carpet mod.